mesonbuild/meson/docs/markdown/Reference-manual.md

   flags here for all platforms.
 - `link_depends` strings, files, or custom targets the link step depends on such as a symbol visibility map.
-The purpose is to automaticallytrigger a re-link (but not a re-compile) of the target when this file changes.
+The purpose is to automatically trigger a re-link (but not a re-compile) of the target when this file changes.
 - `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the